academie-de-espee/marshal-rules-update/handbook.md

         #.
 A warranted Youth Marshal must supervise all apprentices activities
 #.
 Sanctions and Grievance Procedures
     #.
 Youth Combat will follow the procedures for Sanction and Grievance established by the Office of the Earl Marshal.
         #.
-The sole exception to 3.8.2.1 above is that, as necessary, the Marshal in Charge of Youth Combat for an event may remove a youth combatant from the field, tourney or melee based on the conduct of their parent(s) or persons serving in that role, if that conduct is disruptive to the activity or unsafe.
+The sole exception is that, as necessary, the Marshal in Charge of Youth Combat for an event may remove a youth combatant from the field, tourney or melee based on the conduct of their parent(s) or persons serving in that role, if that conduct is disruptive to the activity or unsafe.
 #.
 Participation
     #.
 Any Youth Fighter Participant, desiring to participate in the SCA Youth Fighter Program, shall have a responsible adult assume all risks and liability for any harm or medical condition arising from the Youth's participation in these activities.
 This assumption of responsibility shall be signified by all legal documents required by the SCA and the Kingdom Minister of the List (MoL).
 For the purposes of youth combat a responsible adult is defined as:
         #.
 Their parent or